heliumchain/vps/README.md

 It should say ENABLED, and within an hour, the timer in the Active column should start increasing.

 Your Helium masternode is now set up and running!
-Depending on how many masternodes there are, it may take 12-24 hours before you see your first masternode reward--this is normal and rewards should come at more regular intervals after the first one.
+Depending on how many masternodes there are, it may take up to 72 hours before you see your first masternode reward--this is normal and rewards should come at more regular intervals after the first one.

 <img src="docs/images/masternode_vps/reward.png" alt="rewards" class="inline"/>